ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

 * **tasksAssignedToMe**: The tasks assigned to the user.
 * **tasksAssignedToMyRoles**: The tasks assigned to the user's roles.

-The model also has the user's contact information:
+This model also has the user's contact information:

 * **address**: The user's postal addresses.
 * **email**: The user's additional email addresses.